Tracks

 Kernel Pwn

-Convert kernel bug classes into controlled privilege escalation chains.
+Turn kernel bug classes into controlled privilege-escalation chains.

-The final track blends deep allocator behavior, race orchestration, and mitigation-aware exploit planning.
-You will design end-to-end chains rather than one-off tricks.
+Blend allocator behavior, race orchestration, and mitigation-aware planning to design end-to-end chains rather than one-off tricks.

 • SLUB internals and object lifecycle control